greg-raven/Uncommon-Sense/_posts/2009-05-26-the-right-of-each-to-carry-arms.md

 ---
-title: 'The right of each to carry arms'
+title: "The right of each to carry arms"
 layout: post
 categories:
-- 'Second Amendment'
+- Second Amendment
 tags:
 - James Paterson
 ---